amazfish/amazfish.github.io/index.md

 Companion application for Huami Devices (such as Amazfit Bip, Cor, MiBand2/3 and GTS and GTS) and the Pinetime Infinitime.

-Requires Sailfish version 3.0.3.8 or above due to changes in the base Sailfish image.
-Instructions for [compilation](https://github.com/piggz/harbour-amazfish/blob/master/documentation/build-instructions.md) including for other operating systems can be found in the `documentation/` directory.

 ## Installation
 * Install the ["chum" repository](https://chumrpm.netlify.app/) (by downloading the RPM file and running `devel-su pkcon install-local RPM_FILENAME` )
 * Run `devel-su pkcon refresh`